ev3rest/vnf-scripting-language/README.md

 ![Step 2](images/installation/2.jpg)

 3. In the file dialog, navigate to the location where your .vsix file is saved.
-Select the file and click Open.
+Select the file and click Install.

 ![Step 3](images/installation/3.jpg)